 Welton Street Cafe

 The family-owned Welton Street Cafe in Five Points has been serving up Southern-style cuisine with a Caribbean twist in The Mile City for more than 20 years, making it the longest-running restaurant in the neighborhood.
 Bring your appetite (or a friend or two), because their beloved fried chicken entree is a juicy half-bird, seasoned and expertly fried for minimal grease, and served with two sides and cornbread or white bread.
 For the full Southern experience, order it with fried okra, a sweet tea and peach cobbler or sweet potato pie for dessert.
 And while we know this is supposed to be all about the fried chicken, we’d be remiss if we didn’t mention the pates (island-style fried pastries stuffed with various fillings) and frybread (deep-fried pastry dough rolled into a breadstick).
+NOTE: The restaurant is going through a transition.
+Please check the website for the latest status.

 The Post Chicken & Beer